dlt-interoperability/commitment-agent/readme.md

 ## Start the Fabric agent

-**Currently only having one agent running at a time is working.
-It is possible to choose between either `org1` or `org2`.
-Leave off the `LC_ADDRESS` for the Ethereum client and include the `INIT="true"` flag when starting up the Ethereum and Fabric clients of whichever org agent is started.**

 Only one of the Ethereum clients needs to deploy the ledger state contract.
 Start the first peer's Ethereum client, then copy the ledger contract address printed and use it when starting the second peer's Ethereum